-Bottom fishing is typically done with common casting rods, but local fisherman are also known to use simple hand spools as well.
+Bottom fishing is typically done with common casting rods, but local fishermen are also known to use simple hand spools as well.

 Reef and bottom fishing can be done from shore at a few locations on Providenciales, yet fishing by boat will typically offer a much better experience.